Browse parent directory

 already exists, I'm not sure what's the process to make it as trustworthy as pgp for example.
 Probably just more cybersecurity researchers using it and reporting issues?

-- Will need to get popular enough that all popular apps (food delivery, ride sharing etc) also ship a linux version of their app.
+- Will need to get popular enough that all popular apps also ship a linux version of their app.
+Some apps can run as websites and send push notifications with browser in background.
+Other apps may benefit from running locally (such as maps, requires GPS).

 - Misc